Azure OpenAI for Infrastructure - Understanding TPM, RPM, and PTUs

 Why this matters

-In AI workloads, especially those using models like GPT-4 or GPT-4 Turbo, resources aren’t measured in CPU or RAM, but in tokens.
+In AI workloads, especially those using GPT-4–class LLMs, resources aren’t primarily measured in CPU or RAM, but in tokens.

 For infrastructure architects and engineers, understanding TPM (Tokens per Minute), RPM (Requests per Minute), and PTU (Provisioned Throughput Unit) is essential to properly size throughput, cost, and latency.